*Links to lesson rates are at the bottom of this page.*

 I keep lessons fun, practical, and paced at the student’s speed of learning – but I do challenge and raise the bar for each student.
 We cover a lot of material so that the student reaches their playing goals quickly.

-My hours of operation are 4:30 pm – 9:00 pm on weekday evenings and 10:00 am – 5:00 pm on Saturdays.
+My hours of operation for in-person lessons at my home studio are 4:00 pm – 9:00 pm on weekday evenings and 10:00 am – 5:00 pm on Saturdays.
 I do not schedule any lessons on Sunday, it’s my day off for family time.